 This vegetable lasagna with white sauce does not use eggs, so it’s important to let the lasagna rest for at least 10 to 15 minutes before serving so that the pieces stay together when you slice them.
 If you are worried about your lasagna staying together, you can whisk an egg into the ricotta cheese.

 Yes.
 First, assemble the lasagna by following the recipe instructions.
 Use a pan that is freezer-safe, such as a foil lasagna pan or a glass baking dish with a lid that is marked as freezer-safe (like this Oxo one).
-Then, wrap the lasagna tightly with plastic wrap.
+If using a foil lasagna pan, wrap the lasagna tightly with plastic wrap.
 You should include the pan in the wrapping.
-Cover the wrapped lasagna with foil, then label the foil.
+Cover the wrapped lasagna with foil, then label.
 Freeze for up to 3 months.

 To bake frozen, uncooked lasagna, let it thaw in the refrigerator overnight.
 Remove the foil and plastic wrap before baking.
 Bake according to recipe instructions.
 If you forgot to thaw it and need to bake it straight from frozen, add 20 to 30 minutes of baking time.